These questions to ask before Christmas will help you prepare for an intentional season.

 Write down all the things your family does on a regular basis during Christmas.
 These are the things that are unique to your family.

-Look at the list of the traditions.
+Look at the list of traditions.
 Are there any you do not enjoy?
 If there is a tradition that feels like more of an obligation, let it go.
-This is your unique family.

 When I start to feel overwhelmed about all the things, I can look at my list and be reminded of where I am saying yes in this season.
 Remember, you do not have to attend every single Christmas party and buy a gift for every single person.
 It is okay and good to say no.